xrf/thesis/src/angular-momentum-coupling.md

     0 & 0 & 0
   \end{pmatrix}}$$

-## The cutting rule {#sec:cutting-rule}
+## Separation rules {#sec:separation-rule}

-![Cutting rule: $f(j_1, m_1) = \delta_{j_1 0} \delta_{m_1 0} f(0, 0)$ in [@Eq:cutting-rule]](fig-cutting-rule){#fig:cutting-rule}
+![Separation rules: (a) single-line separation rule: $f(j_1, m_1) = \delta_{j_1 0} \delta_{m_1 0} f(0, 0)$ in [@Eq:separation-rule]; (b) double-line separation rule; (c) triple-line separation rule.](fig-cutting-rule){#fig:cutting-rule}

 There is a general diagrammatic rule that is closely related to the more specialized Wigner–Eckart theorem.
-Suppose we have an angular momentum diagram $f(j_1, m_1)$ with exactly one external line and every one of its internal lines has an arrow.
+Suppose we have an angular momentum diagram $f(j_1, m_1)$ composed of 3-jm nodes with exactly one external line and every one of its internal lines has an arrow.
 Then, we can partition the diagram into two pieces:
 $$f(j_1, m_1) = \delta_{j_1 0} \delta_{m_1 0} f(0, 0)$$ {#eq:cutting-rule}
+In other words, $f$ must be invariant (a spherical scalar).
+We call this the **single-line separation rule** because it allows us to cut the lone external line to separate the diagram into two disconnected pieces.
+This rule is shown in [@Fig:cutting-rule] (a).

+![A schematic derivation of the separation rule for five lines.
+The topologies of the diagrams are shown but most details (such as phases or other factors) have been omitted.
+Double lines indicate summed lines as before ([@Sec:summed-lines]).
+The meaning of the yellow rectangles is the same as in [@Fig:cutting-rule].](fig-cutting-rule-schematic-proof){#fig:cutting-rule-schematic-proof}

+This seemingly simple rule can be used to separate arbitrarily complicated diagrams through a mechanical process ([@Fig:cutting-rule-schematic-proof]) in which lines are repeatedly pairwise combined using the first orthogonality relation ([@Fig:3jm-orthogonality]) until a single line remains, which can then be cut using [@Eq:cutting-rule].

+Separation rules for the special cases of two and three lines are shown in [@Fig:cutting-rule] (b) and (c) respectively.
+Both can be derived using (a) and the first orthogonality relation.
+Analogous separation rules for four or more lines can be derived, but they always introduce new angular momentum variables to be summed over.
+With six or more lines, there can be multiple non-equivalent separation rules.

-We call this the **cutting rule** because it allows us to “cut” the lone external line.
-This seemingly simple rule can be used to factorize arbitrarily complicated diagrams because any “bundle” of lines can be merged into a single line via the first orthogonality relation.
-It plays an essential role in the derivation of recoupling coefficients.
-Moreover, it can be used to *derive* the second orthogonality relation of 3-jm symbols.
+Separation rules are used in the derivation of recoupling coefficients.
+They can also be used to *derive* the second orthogonality relation of 3-jm symbols.

 ## Recoupling coefficients and 3n-j symbols